selesy/go-varsig/README.md

 export DOCKER_HOST=unix:///var/run/podman/podman.sock
 ```

-Since there's only one workflow, the simplest command to test it is:
+The simplest command to test it is:

 ```bash
 act